-13. And Othniel ben-Kenaz, the young brother of Caleb, took it.
+13. And Othniel, the son of Caleb’s younger brother, Kenaz, took it.
 So, he gave him Achsah his daughter for a wife.

-14. And came to pass that when she came, she got him to ask her father for the field.
-And she came down from her donkey, and Caleb said to her, “What would you have?”
+14. And it came to pass that when she came, she urged him to ask her father for the field.
+And she came down from her donkey, and Caleb said to her, “What do you want?”

-15. And she said to him, “Give me a present, for you gave me land in the Negeb.
-Now, give me sources of water.”
-And Caleb gave her the upper and lower springs.”
+15. And she said to him, “Give me a blessing, for you gave me territory in the south.
+Give me pools of water, too.”
+And Caleb gave her the upper pools and lower pools.

 ¶16.
-And then sons of the Kenite, Moses’ father-in-law, came up from the City of Palms with the sons of Judah to the Judean wilderness, which is south of Arad, and they went and dwelt with the people.
+And then sons of the Kenite, Moses’ father-in-law, came up from the City of Palms with the sons of Judah to the Judean wilderness, which lies south of Arad, and they went and dwelt with the people.

-17. And Judah went with Simeon his brother, and they struck the Canaanites dwelling in Zephath and exterminated them, and the name of the city was called Hormah.
+17. And Judah went with Simeon his brother, and they struck the Canaanites dwelling in Zephath and utterly destroyed it, and he called the name of that city Hormah.

 18. Judah also took Gaza and its border, and Ashkelon and its border, and Ekron and its border.

-19. And Jehovah was with Judah, and he possessed the hill-country, though he did not dispossess the inhabitants of the valley because they had a chariot of iron.
+19. And Jehovah was with Judah, and he took possession of the hill country, though he did not dispossess the inhabitants of the lowland because they had chariotry of iron.

 20. And they gave Hebron to Caleb, as Moses said, and he dispossessed three sons of Anak.